What causes growth retardation? 24 possible conditions

 - failure to maintain a normal body temperature

-- low Apgar score—a measure of infant health at birth
+- low Apgar score, which is a measure of their health at birth

 - problems feeding